 NOTE: Students do not have a right to assignment to alternative programs or services except as specifically provided by law.

-As required by Kentucky Administrative Regulation:
+As required by Kentucky Administrative Regulation the District shall ensure:

-The District’s Alternative Education Program shall include training to build capacity of staff and administrators to deliver high-quality services and programming.
+That each Alternative Education Program is not limited in scope or design and is aligned to the academic program of the District.

+A student enrolled in an Alternative Education Program may be eligible to participate in one (1) or more types of programs to address student learning needs that may include an alternative digital learning environment, credit recovery, or an innovative path to graduation.

 The Board shall review this policy and accompanying procedure(s) annually.2

 Eligibility Criteria